 Where The Eyes Go

 Software Developers — we want more of you!
-Join a team whose mission is to improve intervention decisions for people with emotional and cognitive symptoms.
+Join an inter-disciplinary team whose mission is to improve intervention decisions for people with emotional and cognitive symptoms.
 Your day-to-day activities will focus on developing a novel test battery based on visual stimuli and touch responses.
 We are open to candidates with diverse backgrounds, from graduating students to seasoned professionals.

 We focus on deliverables and timeframes, so your schedule and work environment would be flexible.